 The private sector should also take part in activities that promote intra-African trade and investment, which can serve as platforms for networking, matchmaking, and policy discussions.
 Events, such as the Intra-African Trade Fair and the Biashara Afrika Forum held at the continental level, are examples of such opportunities.

-The private sector must also be represented in National Implementation Committees (NICs) to support AfCFTA implementation and contribute to the development or revision of National Implementation Strategies.66
+The private sector must also be represented in National Implementation Committees (NICs) to support AfCFTA

 Enhancing collection of sex-disaggregated data